Everyone Is Screaming Over This Bizarre New Peloton Commercial

 All I want for Christmas is a Peloton bike in a multi-million dollar house with 35 foot windows, two brand new Lexuses out front with gigantic red bows, while I open a jewelry box for my wife while we are decked out in beige and black Banana Republic outfits.— Jeremy Jojola (@jeremyjojola) December 2, 2019

-Peloton hasn’t publicly responded to the criticism yet, and it’s unlikely they will.
-The company is known for its overly aspirational ads that mostly show fit bodies riding their bikes in sprawling, gorgeous home spaces.
+The company, known for its overly aspirational ads that mostly show fit bodies riding their bikes in sprawling, gorgeous home spaces, said they've received an "outpouring of support" for the ad.
 Realism certainly isn’t what the brand is known for capturing and conveying, but marketing mishaps aside, the ad definitely got people talking.
 And if you don't believe it, see for yourself.

 Advertisement